 - Cost: $99-$949

 But don’t be bummed out by the delay, because this conference, run by scientific conference company Sciinov (who also put on the Healthy Aging and Rejuvenation Summit last year), has got some great longevity topics.
-With talks on Blue Zones, stem cell whole body rejuvenation, and how diet and stress affect telomere length, you’ll have plenty to look forward to when 2021 rolls around.
+With talks on blue zones, gender differences in aging, and how diet and stress affect telomere length, you’ll have plenty to look forward to when September rolls around.

 If you’ve been in the longevity space for even a little bit, odds are you’ve chanced upon the Life Extension Advocacy Foundation (LEAF) and their flagship site Lifespan.io.
 With a solid longevity blog and tons more advocacy and even research fundraising tools, LEAF is a well-known resource in the life-extension space.